Autry Museum (323) 667-2000

 California Science Center (323) 724-3623

-This year’s temporary exhibit includes Body Worlds: Pulse.
+This year’s temporary exhibit includes Body Worlds: Pulse, on display through February 20.
 Permanent exhibits include Space Shuttle Endeavour, Ecosystems, Air and Space Gallery, World of Life and Creative World.
 Separate reservations needed for Space Shuttle Endeavor.
-Free general admission to all permanent exhibits. (excludes IMAX and special paid exhibits).
+Free general admission to all permanent exhibits (excludes IMAX and special paid exhibits).
 Parking, $12.
 Avoid traffic and ride the Metro Expo Line, exit at the USC/Expo Park station.
 700 Exposition Park Drive, Los Angeles. www.californiasciencecenter.org

 Chapman University Exhibits (714) 997-6815

 Huell Howser Archive includes images, text and artifacts, which outline Howser’s career and legacy in California.
 Located in the basement level.
-Tuesday – Friday, 9 a.m. – 5 p.m.; and Saturday, 10 a.m. – 6 p.m.
+Tuesday – Saturday, 10 a.m. – 5 p.m.
 Free.
 Sala and Aron Samueli Holocaust Memorial Library includes permanent and rotating exhibits of those affected by the Holocaust.
 Located on the 4th floor.
 Closed Saturday and Sunday.
 Free.
 One University Drive, Orange.
-The Hilbert Musuem of California Art exhibits California artists portraying Calfornia from the 1920s to present day.
+The Hilbert Museum of California Art exhibits California artists portraying California from the 1920s to present day.
 Tuesday – Saturday, 11 a.m. – 5 p.m.
 Free.
-167 N. Atchison St., Orange, (714) 516-5880). www.tinyurl.com/huellhowser, www.tinyurl.com/holocaustmemoriallibrary, www.hilbertmuseum.com
+167 N. Atchison St., Orange, (714) 516-5880. www.tinyurl.com/huellhowser, www.tinyurl.com/holocaustmemoriallibrary, www.hilbertmuseum.com

 Children’s Museum at La Habra (562) 383-4236

 Hands-on exhibits, plus, enjoy Target Free Sundays throughout the year.
-Spring and summer exhibit: Ocean Zone, features live creatures of the sea where kids learn about different forms of sea life and how they adapt to each of the ocean’s mysterious “zones.”
+The temporary exhibit, Ocean Zone, features live creatures of the sea where kids learn about different forms of sea life and how they adapt to each of the ocean’s mysterious “zones,” open through January 7.
 Closed Mondays.
-Museum closed for renovation August 28 – September 25.
+Museum closed for renovation through September 25.
 Admission: $8.
 301 S. Euclid St., La Habra. www.lhcm.org.

 Getty Center and Villa (310) 440-7300

-Getty Center offers seasonal family activities including Family Festivals.
-Plus, the Family Room is open daily to stimulate kids’ interest in art through projects.
 The Getty Center offers free GettyGuide family audio tours and Family Art Detective Cards.
-The Villa’s activities include the Family Forum and the TimeScape room.
-Beginning January 3, 2018, the Getty Villa collection will be reinstalled, requiring the temporary closure of some gallery and garden areas.
-The Family Forum will be closed from late April 2017 to late September 2017.
-To plan your trip, visit www.getty.edu/Villa2018 for updates on any closures.
+The Getty Villa’s activities include the Family Forum and the TimeScape room.
+Until April 2018, the Getty Villa is undergoing a reinstallation of its collection, requiring the temporary closure of some gallery and garden areas.
+To plan your trip, visit www.getty.edu/visit/villa/plan for updates on closures.
 Getty Center: 1200 Getty Center Drive, Los Angeles.
 Getty Villa: 7985 PCH, Pacific Palisades.
 Getty Center is closed Mondays.
 Getty Villa is closed Tuesdays.
 Admission, free; parking, $15 (the Pay Once, Park Twice program provides a flat $15 parking fee for a same-day visit to both locations).
 An advance timed ticket is required for the Getty Villa; one ticket includes up to three kids (15 and under). www.getty.edu

 Hammer Museum (310) 443-7000